 Seattle, Wash.
 Sept.
-25.-1 think the governor is amply able to take care of himself.
-In my opinoin the president has tackled the wrong man, and will get the worst of it before the controversy is over," said United States Senator Gore of Oklaboma.
-If the answer was not sal-isfactory you may depend upon it Gov. Häskell will make it so.
-Everybody in Oklaboma knows of the Prairie Oil and Gas company, and that it is a branch of the Standard Oll company, there never has been any doubt of it.
-The governor instituted proceedings to hve the injunc-tion against the company dismissed, which was done, and his action has been sustained by the state supreme court.
-The ationny-general exceeded his day "Gov Haskell vetoed a child-labor law because it went to such extremes that if should have been veteed, and the gov-ernor's action in doing so met with ap-proval from all labor unions."
+25.-"I think the governor is amply able to take care of himself.
+In my opinoin the president has tackled the wrong man, and will get the over, 'said United States Senator Gore of Oklahoma.
+If the answer was not sat-isfactory you may depend upon it Gov. Hrskell will make it so.
+Everybody in Oklahoma knows of the Prairie Oli and Gas company, and that it is a branch of the Staindard Oli company, there never has been any doubt of it.
+The governor matituted proceedings to hve the injunc-tion against the company dismissed, which was done, and his action has been sustained by the state supreme court.
+The attorney-general exceeded his au-thority in the absence of the governor, and has no right to have brought the injunction proceedings.
+"Gov. Haskell vetoed a child-labor law because it went to such extremes that it should have been vetoed, and the gov-ernor's action in doing so met with ap-proval from all labor unions."